John Cobin, Ph.D., Chile Consultant

 I am delighted that you are interested in coming to Chile and making it your new home.
 Chile is a great place to live, from its First World and beautifully-treed capital, Santiago, to its world-class beach areas, to its provincial towns and spectacular landscapes.
 Chile is relatively inexpensive, has a wonderful climate in its mid section, with some of the most beautiful landscapes in the world in its southern half.

 Briefly, Why I came to Chile

-Having traveled to every corner of Chile, I am convinced that it is the most beautiful country in the world.
+Having traveled to every corner of Chile, literally every mainland town over 500 people (except Juan Fernández Island) and many scenic areas, I am convinced that it is the most beautiful country in the world.
 And that is not the only reason I chose to come to Chile.
 Other reasons abound.
 It has a largely free market based economy, is business-friendly, Americans and Europeans are well-liked, its mid section has a wonderful Mediterranean climate, recreational activities abound, and Spanish proved to be a useful language for me and my children to learn.

 I am delighted to hear that you will soon be joining us in Chile!
 The country is civilized, beautiful and fabulous.
 I am sure you will enjoy it.
 That is not to say that Chile is a perfect place.
 On the contrary, there are many threats and we welcome as many freedom-minded folks as possible to join in the ranks.

 Obtain a retiree (or real estate or stock market investor) visa for US$2,995